davidson16807/languages/language-learning/README.txt

 The terms used in this project are based on a systemization that was first adopted by Leonard Bloomfield in his book, "Language" (1933) then later expanded by Kenneth Pike in his own book ("Language in Relation to a Unified Theory of the Structure of Human Behavior", 1965).
-The definitions given by Bloomfield in his book oftentimes are at times ambiguous, and this can be seen by the fact that later authors appear to mistakenly coopt these terms to other usage, in at least one instance even admitting to this (see Kenneth Pike, "Tagmemes née Grammees").
+The definitions given by Bloomfield in his book oftentimes appear ambiguous, and this can be seen by the fact that later authors appear to mistakenly coopt these terms to other usage, with at least one attested admission to this (see Kenneth Pike, "Tagmemes née Grammees").
 At this point it may be better to understand these terms as metasyntactic variables, loosely corresponding to the definitions given by Bloomfield but whose precise definition varies by author.
-For this reason we will attempt to remain consistent with the definitions that were provided by Leonard Bloomfield, however we will provide our own definitions for these terms as we use them.
+For this reason we will attempt to remain consistent with the definitions that were provided by Leonard Bloomfield, however we will provide our own definitions here for the terms as we use them.
-The definitions we provide are meant to be grounded on a foundation of set theory and category theory, but though we may occassionally dive into these subjects, we will still provide theri definitions in terms that we expect most readers will understand.
+The definitions we provide are meant to be grounded on a foundation of set theory and category theory, but though we may occassionally dive into these subjects, we will still provide their definitions in terms that we expect nonexperts will understand.
+This also makes our job easier, since we will not require ourselves to make precise mathematical formulations, though we may at times elude to what such things would look like.
 We hope that in discussing definitions this way we will still at least offer greater clarity than what was seen while surveying the literature.

 Our discussion of terminology begins by leveraging a set of preexisting terms from phonology: the terms "phone" and "phoneme".